AeroMAPS/AeroSCOPE/README.md

 * Simple usage: just using the graphical interface or downloading the final database, no external input is required.
 This use case is directly addressed to this repository.
 * Advanced usage: to run all data collection and processing notebooks and to perform more complex analysis on the file.
 The GUI is an input to this mode (soon).
-External data inputs that are too large to be stored on git or whose distribution is restricted are required. this mode is described in https://github.com/AeroMAPS/AeroSCOPE_dataset.
+External data inputs that are too large to be stored on git or whose distribution is restricted are required.
+  This mode is described in https://github.com/AeroMAPS/AeroSCOPE_dataset.

 Please read the dedicated paper to understand the global data collection and aggregation process.
 The idea behind the project is to collect all open-source air traffic data to build an extended air traffic route database for a given year, 2019.